Romaine lettuce E. coli outbreak spreads

 The CDC also reported 28 additional cases of illness, bringing the total to 149 since the outbreak began in March.
 Symptoms of the most recent illnesses reported began April 25.
 However, the CDC warned that due to a lag in reporting, any illness that occurred in the past two to three weeks may not have been counted in this update.

 Last week, the CDC announced that one person had died; the death, in California, was the first known fatality.
-Previously, the CDC warned that the strain of E. coli identified in this outbreak, O157:H7, is particularly virulent and known to be associated with higher hospitalization and complication rates.
+Previously, the CDC warned that the strain of E. coli identified, O157:H7, is particularly virulent and known to be associated with higher hospitalization and complication rates.

-Sixty-four people have been hospitalized, the CDC said, and 17 of those have developed hemolytic uremic syndrome, a form of kidney failure.
+Sixty-four people have been hospitalized, the CDC said, and 17 of those have developed hemolytic uremic syndrome, a form of kidney failure that can be life-threatening, although most people recover in a few weeks.

 Symptoms of E. coli begin on average three to four days after the bacteria are consumed.
 They include severe stomach cramps, diarrhea and vomiting.
-Most people recover in five to seven days.
-Some individuals may develop hemolytic uremic syndrome, which can be life-threatening, although most people recover in a few weeks.
+Most people recover in five to seven days with supportive treatment.

+The CDC cautions against the use of antibiotics when dealing with this strain of E. coli because studies have connected antibiotic use with an increased risk for hemolytic uremic syndrome in both children and adults.

 "Antibiotics are not recommended for patients with suspected E. coli O157 infections until diagnostic testing can be performed and E. coli O157 infection is ruled out," the CDC said.